roytang/blog/content/quotes/tic.md

 ### 1007

-<hunter> im a shining example
+&lt;hunter&gt; im a shining example

 ---

 ### 1008

-<hunter> i was fixing something else
+&lt;hunter&gt; i was fixing something else

-<hunter> then i saw the problem
+&lt;hunter&gt; then i saw the problem

-<hunter> and i was like, this is fucking familiar
+&lt;hunter&gt; and i was like, this is fucking familiar

 ---